MaterDev/JSReact_comic-panelist/README.md

    - Click panel controls to split or delete panels

 2. **Script Generation**
-   - Create your desired panel layout
+   - Create your desired panel layout - the AI will interpret panel sizes and positions for storytelling:
+     - Use larger panels for important dramatic moments
+     - Create wide panels for establishing shots or panoramic views
+     - Design tall panels for character moments or vertical action
+     - Add small panels for quick action sequences or rapid dialogue
    - (Optional) Enter your Anthropic API key in the input field
+     - If not provided, the app will use the API key from your environment config
    - Click "Generate Script" to create a complete comic script
+     - Please allow up to 2 minutes for the AI to analyze your layout and generate the script
-   - View the generated script in a modal window
+   - View the generated script in a modal window, which includes:
-   - The script includes:
-     - Title and synopsis
+     - Title and synopsis of the story
-     - Scene descriptions
+     - Scene descriptions with setting, time, and weather details
-     - Character details
-     - Dialogue and captions
+     - Character profiles including age, appearance, and emotional states
-     - Visual direction for each panel
+     - Various dialogue types (speech, thoughts, captions, sound effects)
+     - Detailed visual direction covering shot types, angles, lighting, and symbolism
+   - The script is automatically structured to follow the natural flow of your panels (left-to-right, top-to-bottom)

 2. **Layout Customization**
    - Adjust gutter size using the controls